pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 1. Check `Log.txt`.
 Make sure python and the python plugin are installed correctly.
 If not, there will be a message in Log.txt, and XPPython3.txt will not be created.
 Verify it's Python3, not Python2 getting loaded.

 2. Check `XPPython3.log`.
 Most python coding errors / exceptions will be reported in this log.

 You should provide both Log.txt and XPPython3.log when looking for assistance with a python plugin.

+..
+Warning:: It is **very** unlikely that a python2 plugin will work without modification with python3.
+The
+             python language itself changed between versions.
+Additionally, python2 plugins used older X-Plane APIs, some of which have been retired with X-Plane 11.50+.

+             If you have questions about a particular python plugin, please contact the plugin's creator!